kristianmandrup/world-flags/README.md

 	= flag(:ar) + flag(:gb, :selected => flag_code(I18n.locale)
 ```

+You can also include the :with_semi => true option in order to have flags not selected displayed with the 'semi' class (semi-bright image)

 For use with tooltips or similar js plguins, it can be useful to set the <li> title attribute:

 ```haml